TimBurg/MA_thesis_markdown/source/07_theory.md

 ![Illegal edge collapse with a triangle flip \label{fig:collapse_e1}](source/figures/edge_collapse_error1.svg){width=100%}

+Both cases are easily cared for.
+The case of more than two common neighbors can be checked in a graph datastructure and to check if a triangle was flipped the normal before and after the operation have to be compared.

 ### Edge split
 The edge split is a straightforward operation as no special cases have to be taken care of.
 A new vertex is put at the surface projected midpoint of the existing edge and 4 new edges as well as 4 new triangles replace the split edge and it's adjacent triangles.

+The only pitall than can occur is that the projection of the midpoint with a gradient descent can sometimes project into another triangle therefore yielding flipped triangles.
+This again need to be checked with a normal-flip check

 ### Edge flip